zecure/shadowd.zecure.org/content/documentation/user_interface.md

 ## Description

-The user interface for Shadow Daemon is important, because it is required to set up the firewall.
+The user interface is required to configure Shadow Daemon.
-It can be also used to analyze attacks manually, learn about attackers and improve the rules based on that new knowledge.
+It can be also used to analyze attacks, learn about attackers and improve the rules based on that new knowledge.

-At the moment there is only a web interface, but CLI/GUI applications are a possibility as well (at a later time).

 ## Configuration